Staff Performance Reviews

 In conversations about performance, both the supervisor and the employee can identify areas for growth and goals to move toward.
 Associated action plans should have set goals, defined outcomes and time lines.
 The performance development process is ongoing and largely driven by the employee, with the supervisor as coach and partner.

 All staff members should be reviewed yearly.
+Please see below for directions as to when and what forms to use.

 For CUPE 2950 employees, the probationary period varies from 3 to 6 months depending on the job level.
 HR can provide you with that information if you do not have it.
 You should meet with your CUPE 2950 employee in the first two months to ensure they are on track and aware of the tasks and responsibilities.